kevinlinxc/kevinlinxc.github.io/README.md

 ## Overview

 - `/` - homepage grid of projects with an All / Bad Apple filter.
-- `/projects/<slug>` - a page per project.
+Cards link out to the work itself; only the card's action link is clickable (the rest is 3D-mode drag space), and there are no per-project pages.
 - `/engineering` - UBC AeroDesign and UBC Rover write-ups.
 - `/writing` - technical notes, migrated from the previous site.